Clicky

 Probable CauseRecommended Fix

-1.Heat Mode Not In EffectWait a few minutes for the heat mode to come into effect after powering on the mini split
+1.Heat Mode Not In EffectWait a few minutes for the electric heating mode to come into effect after powering on the mini split.

 2.Unit Undersizing Upgrade the size of the unit if it’s too small